 There are very few families who want their pyaari bahu to actually work hard and go for her dreams.
 Even if they won’t make you do the maid work, you have a lot of responsibilities coming your way which can make working for your dreams just overwhelming.
 Who’s to say you’ll even get time for it?

-The point here is, if you’ve just started working and you’re not quite there in terms your career, do yourself a nice big favour and don’t think about getting married.
+The point here is, if you’ve just started working and you’re not quite there in terms your career, do yourself a nice big favour and don’t think about getting married instead think about the ' right time to get married '.
 It’s a different thing if you’re well settled.
 If that’s the case, happy marrying!

 And life after a baby?
 Wonderful, yes.
 Beautiful, yes.
 Poop-filling, yes.
 Cuteness overload, yes yes yes.
 But career dreams for mommy?
 Nope.